Sleeper Fantasy promo code CBSSPORTS: 100% deposit match up to $100 for NFL Week 5, more

 How to Activate Sleeper bonus code For new users: make a deposit of at least $10 into your Sleeper wallet.
 This deposit will be matched 100% up to a maximum of $100, providing you with bonus credits equal to your deposit amount.
 Note that the bonus funds must be used to enter contests before they can be withdrawn.

-The third-year veteran has been on fire this season.
+The third-year veteran has been red hot.
 Through four games, he has 42 receptions for 503 yards (12.0 average) and one touchdown.
 He has also carried three times for 52 yards and a score.
 In Sunday's win over the Colts, he caught 13 passes for 170 yards and one touchdown.
 The model projects 114.6 yards, giving this a 4 of 5 rating.
-Combine picks for a parlay on Sleeper Fantasy for a potential payout of 4.40x:
+Combine picks for a parlay on Sleeper Fantasy for a potential payout of 6.17x: